gthvn1/roguez/zigging-with-ncurses/Readme.md

 ## Zig

-Next up: Let’s take the excitement further by running the same example using Zig! 🎉
+- Run the same example using Zig! 🎉
+- Use the installed library.
+On Debian it is located at `/usr/lib/x86_64-linux-gnu/libncursesw.so.6.4`.